ful-stackz/NpgsqlAnalyzers/docs/beta-releases.md

 Beta releases are not intended for use in production code as their lifetime is short and they are not published with long-time support in mind.

-## Getting started
+## Get the package feed

-To be able to use beta releases you need to add the private Azure DevOps package feed to your project (or environment) and then add the package to your project.
+To be able to use beta releases, first you need to add the private beta package feed to your project or environment.

 ### Project scope